Unified Optimization of Source Weights and Transfer Quantities in Multi-Source Transfer Learning: An Asymptotic Framework: Related Work

 Most existing task-weighting methods operate at the model level, assigning scalar weights to source models in a mixture-of-experts fashion \cite{mansour2008domain}.
 These approaches typically rely on task similarity \cite{long2015learning}, domain divergence \cite{zhao2018adversarial}, or validation performance \cite{chen2018domain}.
-In contrast, only a limited number of studies consider \emph{sample-level} weighting, where source samples are reweighted and jointly trained with the target data in a unified framework \cite{shui2021aggregating_WADN,zhang2024revisiting_MADA}.
+In contrast, only a limited number of studies consider sample-level weighting, where source samples are reweighted and jointly trained with the target data in a unified framework~ \cite{shui2021aggregating_WADN,zhang2024revisiting_MADA}.
+Moreover, most existing task-weighting methods implicitly assume access to all source samples, and the resulting weights are independent of the transfer quantity.
+While recent works have begun to study the problem of optimally selecting transferable source samples or transfer quantities~\cite{jain2023data,li2024scalable,zhang2025theoretical}, these efforts are largely decoupled from task-weight optimization.
+Our work provides a unified treatment that jointly optimizes task weights and transfer quantities, enabling principled control over both which sources to transfer from and how much to transfer.